aryannxroot/CODING_SAMURAI_INTERNSHIP_TASK_2/README.md

 ### License
-This project is licensed under the MIT License.You can check here[MIT LICENSE](./LICENSE).
+This project is licensed under the MIT License.You can check here.
+[MIT LICENSE](./LICENSE).

 ### Contact
 For any queries feel free to contact pal97117@gmail.com